Preventative Dental Care Irvine, CA

 We have all heard from a young age that it is important to brush and floss our teeth twice a day.
 That is only one aspect of caring for the teeth and keeping them healthy.
 Preventative dental care also includes regular oral exams, professional cleanings, and routine X-rays along with good lifestyle choices such as proper nutrition and hygiene habits.

 If it has been a while since you or your family has seen a dentist, it is time for a checkup.
-Preventative dentistry is available at Sedation and Implant Dentistry Irvine in Irvine and the surrounding area.
+Preventative dentistry is available at Total Care Implant Dentistry in Irvine and the surrounding area.
 Call us at (949) 258-9682 to schedule an appointment.

 The Importance of Preventative Care